yash-0025/Upgradeable-contracts/Notes.md

 - It splits functionality across multiple logic contracts , calls facets.
 - It uses a diamond storage pattern to map function selectors to facet.

+### Self Destruct and Redeploy
+- The contract is destroyed using **`selfdestruct`** and a new contract is redeployed with the same address.
+- It cannot retian its storage back as it is wiped out during destruction

+## Eternal Storage Pattern
+- Separates storage into a standalone contract
+- The logic contract can be redeployed and reference the same storage contract.